collabora/rockchiprs/README.md

-# Utility crates to interact with Rockchip devices
+# Utility crates to interact with Rockchip devices.

 Rockchip SoCs implement a custom USB protocol when starting in a special recovery mode (sometimes called maskrom).
 This repository contains helper